robertialenti/Bike-Share/README.md

 Distance is negatively related with all three ridership outcomes.
 A coefficient estimate of -10.95 implies that, holding all else equal, for a one hundred meter increase in the distance between a Bixi station and the REV path, the number of average weekly trips falls by nearly 11.

 Other control variables have the expected sign, with temperature being positiely associated with ridesharing while precipitation and snow on ground are found to be negatively related with ridesharing.

+I find the sign, magnitude, and statistical significance of the key results is robust to changes in the treated/control thresholds, the specification of monthly dummies, the omission of additional covariates, and the use of a two-way fixed effect (TWFE) model.

 Without ride-level user IDs it is impossible for me to infer whether increased usage is the result of new Bixi users being induced by the REV, or simply a spatial reallocation of existing users.
 That is, it is possible the treatment effect is being driven by existing Bixi users choosing to rent their bikes from a Bixi station closer to the REV path after its completion, rather than new users choosing to use the bikeshare program.